March 15, 2026 · 15 min read

 Citation Audit

-- Check NAP consistency across all listings - Your business Name, Address, and Phone number should be identical on your GBP, website, Facebook, Yelp, Yellow Pages, True Local, and any industry-specific directories.
+- • Check NAP consistency across all listings - Your Name, Address, and Phone should be identical everywhere

-- Submit to new directories - Are there industry-specific or local directories you have not listed on?
-Each consistent citation strengthens your local SEO.
+- • Submit to new directories - Look for industry-specific or local directories

 Category Review

-- Check for new Google Business categories - Google regularly adds new, more specific categories.
-Search for your services to see if better options are available.
+- • Check for new Google Business categories - Google regularly adds new, more specific categories

 Website and GBP Alignment

-- Check that website has local schema markup - LocalBusiness structured data helps Google connect your website to your GBP.
+- • Check that website has local schema markup

-- Verify Google Map is embedded on contact page - An embedded map showing your business location reinforces geographic relevance.
+- • Verify Google Map is embedded on contact page

 Part 5: Advanced Optimisation Tactics